migp11/pctk/README.md

 ## Ploting time course:
 The command plot-time-course plot number of cells vs time grouping cell by phase (alive, necrotic, apoptotic) <br>
-The color mapping can be easily customized to represent other cell-agent variables (eg. color mutants or other cell states)
+The colour mapping can be easily customized to represent other cell-agent variables (eg. colour mutants or other cell states)

 ~~~~